NautilusOSS/airdrop/README.md

 For questions or issues related to airdrops:
 - Check the specific airdrop's claim page
 - Review the eligibility criteria
-- Ensure your wallet is compatible with Voi Network
+- Ensure your wallet is compatible with the required networks

 ## License